-The deposition is the transformation of a gas into a solid.
-It is a thermodynamic process, that is, it originates if certain properties (such as temperature and pressure) vary when the system passes from an initial state of equilibrium to a final one.
-For instance: anti-reflective, solar cells, snow.
+Deposition is the transformation of a gas into a solid.
+It is a thermodynamic process; it originates when certain properties (such as temperature and pressure) vary, and the system passes from an initial state of equilibrium to a final one.
+For instance, anti-reflective coatings, solar cells, and snow.

 Since the deposition process releases energy, it is an exothermic phase (state) change.

-There are various deposition processes, some natural (manifested spontaneously in nature) and others deliberately carried out through technological processes that allow creating objects from pure substances, or using a solid product to coat different objects.
+There are various deposition processes, some natural (manifested spontaneously in nature) and others deliberately carried out through technological processes that allow the creation of objects from pure substances or using a solid product to coat different objects.

 Examples of deposition